 The cost of a building survey is dependent upon the duration of time spent at the site and the level of detail specified for your project requirements.
 If you would like any further information, please get in touch for an exact quote.

 Can't find the area you're looking for?
 Not a problem.
-We work on projects all over the UK.
+We work on measured building survey projects all over the UK.
 Fill out the contact form below or call 0116 232 5169 to enquire about a survey in your location.

 If you’re looking for a company that provides high quality surveying that offers an excellent all round customer experience, you’ve come to the right place.

-Regional Office: The Old Rectory, Main St, Glenfield, Leicester LE3 8DG
+The Old Rectory, Main St, Glenfield, Leicester, LE3 8DG